Gabriel Acevero: Immigration

-In 2020 Delegate Acevero endorsed Senator Bernie Sanders for the 2020 Democratic Party presidential primaries.
+Israel

+During the 2024 legislative session, Acevero introduced a resolution calling on Maryland's congressional delegation to support a ceasefire in the Gaza war.
+In 2025, he introduced the Not On Our Dime Act, which would require the Maryland Secretary of State to remove nonprofit organizations from the state's Registry of Charitable Solicitation if they knowingly support Israeli settlement activity.

 Redistricting

 In 2019, Acevero was the lone dissenting vote in the Maryland General Assembly on a motion to allow Republican legislators to introduce a bill to change the boundaries of Maryland's 6th and 8th congressional districts due to a U.S. District Court for the District of Maryland ruling.
-Because this legislation came to the Assembly close to the end of the legislative session and did not follow the Court's suggestion of using an -partisan redistricting commission to draw the new borders, Acevero could not support the bill in its present condition.
+Due to the timing of this legislation and because it did not adhere to the Court's recommendation of using a nonpartisan redistricting commission to draw the new borders, Acevero could not support the bill in its introduced form.

-In 2021, Acevero was the only Democrat in the entire Maryland General Assembly to vote against House Bill 1, the legislature's congressional redistricting plan, citing concerns of the heavy use of Gerrymandering and splitting up of communities.
+In 2021, Acevero was the only Democrat in the entire Maryland General Assembly to vote against House Bill 1, the legislature's congressional redistricting plan, citing concerns of the heavy use of gerrymandering and splitting up of communities.
 He also voted present on amendments to replace the map created by the Legislative Redistricting Advisory Commission with one drawn by the Maryland Citizens Redistricting Commission.
 He called on legislators from both parties to support the For the People Act, due to its creation of state-level commissions for drawing Congressional Lines.
-In 2022 the Maryland Congressional Map was ruled to be unconstitutional, "the first Democratic-drawn map to be struck down by a court this redistricting cycle in what the judge called a 'product of extreme partisan gerrymandering.'"
+In 2022, the Maryland Congressional Map was ruled unconstitutional, marking the first time a Democratic-drawn map has been struck down by a court during this redistricting cycle.
+The Maryland judge called it a "product of extreme partisan gerrymandering."

 Social issues

 In 2019, Acevero helped write a bill regarding diaper-changing stations in men's restrooms and worked on school funding issues.

 In 2020, Acevero co-sponsored legislation to look into the possibility of distributing reparations to the descendants of enslaved Africans in Maryland.

+In May 2023, Acevero and delegate Ashanti Martinez signed onto a letter condemning the censure of two transgender legislators—Zooey Zephyr and Mauree Turner—in Montana and Oklahoma.
+In April 2025, Acevero participated in and spoke at protests outside the U.S. Supreme Court during oral arguments in Mahmoud v.
+Taylor.